 1. Plant-Based Food for Health and the Planet

 Plant-based food options are on the minds of many people as we approach 2020.
-Changing the way we eat is key to a sustainable future, and it means eating larger portions of plant-based foods and smaller portions of animal-based foods.
+Changing the way we eat is key to a sustainable future, and it means eating larger portions of plant-based diet and smaller portions of animal-based foods.
 We’ve seen the Impossible Burger gain traction at mainstream fast-food restaurants as vegans, omnivores, and flexitarians alike are interested in consuming a sustainable diet to support both human and environmental health.
 In 2020, be on the lookout for more lab-made meat alternatives and Southeast Asian Jackfruit too — a delicious alternative to pulled meats.

 Not only are plant-based meat options gaining traction, but so are non-dairy milk alternatives.
 Oat milk, nut milk, and coconut milk will continue to be big items in 2020 as will plant-based ice-cream, cheese, coffee creamers, and yogurt.
 The possibilities are virtually endless, and the food industry is developing lots of delicious plant-based dairy options.